Operators looking to infuse their menus with creative, profitable pies often choose par-baked pizza crusts and frozen dough balls.

-It’s important to note that both par baked crusts and dough balls need sufficient freezer and refrigerator space.
+Both par-baked pizza crusts and dough balls need sufficient freezer and refrigerator space.
 Pay careful attention to best handling practices to maximize the performance and shelf life.

 Making the most appealing pizzas depends heavily on the crust.
 Application matters for both par bakes and dough balls.

-Par baked crusts are great choices for:
+Par-baked pizza crusts are great choices for:

 - Shareable appetizers

 - Crispy and flaky thin crust pizzas

 - Take and bake pizzas

 - Frozen pizza

 Frozen dough balls are ideal for:

 - Entree options such as calzones, garlic knots or pizza fries appetizers, and even desserts like cinnamon rolls